snakingfire/branch-docs/docs/sdk.md

 ### Using the new project

 Because of the way that Xcode and Cocoapods interact to handle project dependencies like the Branch SDK, you won't be able to continue using the `projectName.xcproject` file to work on your app.
-Instead, you need to use the `projectName.xcworkspace` file the was generated in the above steps.
+Instead, you need to use the `projectName.xcworkspace` file that was generated in the above steps.
 This `xcworkspace` file allows you to use both your code, and the Branch SDK code in the same project.
 To switch, simply quit Xcode and double click the new `.xcworkspace` file.

 ### Exposing the SDK